cuckoosandbox/cuckoo/docs/book/src/finalremarks/index.rst

            1  dewiestr
            1  dspruell
            1  flo-vienna
+           1  jvoisin
+           1  l0ngestever
+           1  peteyb1313
+           1  rvargasbarranco
+           1  sabri
+           1  sharvilkatariya
+           1  shendo
+           1  ssobr
-           1  Crashman1983
+           1  tsmolka
-           1  Benjamin Vanheuverzwijn
+           1  vacmf

-There is a number of friends who provided feedback, ideas and support during the years of development of this project, including:
+There is a number of friends who provided feedback, ideas and support during the years of development of this project, including but not limited to:

     * Felix Leder
     * Tillmann Werner